usgs-makerspace/portfolio/README.md

 in the 'Build Setup' section that follows.
 If you do not wish to preview your changes, the build step is not required.

+`Note if you do choose to follow the build steps at the bottom of the page, you will want to use http://localhost:3000/makerspace-portfolio/makerspace-portfolio-application/ as the URL to run to run the application.
+This is becaue the local deployment is matching the folder structure of the Simple Storage Solutions (S3) on Amazon Web Services (AWS).`

 ### Description of content you could add

 The first step here is to decided what parts of the project are important to store and